 The game tester’s role is a critical part of the game development process.
 The tester works hand-in-hand with the development team, staying nimble in finding bugs, making suggestions and must have the ability to think like both a player and the developer.

 At Indium’s Game Testing division, we’ve accumulated over six years of experience in the art and science of running a robust game testing process.
-Over the years, we’ve also realized that this is a booming industry, especially in the video and mobile gaming segment.

 According to the report, there are over 30,000 companies working on game development and, cumulatively, the industry spends around 28 per cent of its overall revenues on wages for its game developers.

 Of course, there is a splurge in the number of video games across genres, increase in gamers and a corresponding increase in both no. of updates to a game and newer versions.
 Additionally, we’ve hundreds of mobile devices, with varying screen sizes and operating systems.

 iGTA was setup to meet this demand – for both quality and quantity of testers.
 The curriculum was setup, keeping in mind the future of the game testing industry.